zyshii/packing-assistant/README.md

 - **Confidence Boost:** Visual progress tracking and personalized recommendations ensure users feel prepared for their trip.
 - **Simplicity:** Clean, intuitive interface makes the process straightforward for all user types.
 - **Personal Touch:** Remembered preferences and custom items make each packing experience feel tailored and relevant.

+# Next Steps
+- **Clothing Calculation Improvement:** Enhance dataset weighting to ensure users can pack an appropriate amount of clothing.
+- **Save & Export Functionality:** Ensures users can access their lists anytime, anywhere.
+- **Packing Reminders & Notifications:** Push/email notifications to remind users to start packing and finalize their list before departure.
+- **Multi-trip & Group Management:** Allow users to plan for multiple destinations and their group members.